 Do you wonder how the Chaplain’s Office approaches all of these questions?

 If so, you’re not alone.
-As a starting point for the conversation, here’s a four-point framework indicating our approach.
+As a starting point for the conversation, here’s a three-point framework indicating our approach.

 - As the Chaplain’s staff, we believe all people are of sacred worth, and we commit ourselves to be in ministry for and with all people.
 We do not discriminate on the basis of sexual orientation, gender identity, or gender expression.